HOME | CAREERS | PATHWAYS | STUDY SUPPORT

 Would you like your career to make a difference?
 Are you keen to support and strengthen your community?

-A job in the AOD sector might be right for you.
+A job in the alcohol and other drugs (AOD) sector might be right for you.

 Alcohol and other drug use can lead to injury and illness.
 It can also impact relationships.
-The good news is that there are compassionate and skilled workers here in WA who are committed to changing these outcomes.
+The good news is that there are compassionate and skilled workers here in Western Australia (WA) who are committed to changing these outcomes.

 There is a high demand for workers with a diverse range of skills to support individuals, families and communities either directly or indirectly.